shaunduncan/helga/docs/source/plugins.rst

     .. function:: func(client, channel)
         :noindex:

-        :param client: an instance of :class:`helga.comm.Client`
+        :param client: an instance of :class:`helga.comm.irc.Client` or :class:`helga.comm.xmpp.Client` depending on the server type
         :param channel: the name of the channel

 ``left``